xuyiqing/hbal/README.md

 ### Notes on installation failures

-1. Mac users who have updated to MacOS BigSur or Monterey will likely encounter compilation problems.
+1. Mac users who have updated to MacOS BigSur or higher will likely encounter compilation problems.
 See [here](http://yiqingxu.org/public/BigSurError.pdf) for a potential solution.